|

 pathname and no host name element is specified, the

-qalter utility shall set the Error_Path attribute of
+qalter utility shall set the Error_Path attribute of the

-derived by expanding the path_name option-argument
+by expanding the path_name option-argument relative to

 If the path_name option-argument constitutes a relative